London Fire Brigade Museum: Current status

-It is estimated it could be 2023 until the new museum opens but in the meantime there are still opportunities for the public to view the historic collection.
-These include temporary exhibitions across London, outreach visits and educational talks and lectures and events to commemorate the 150th anniversary celebrations.
+It was originally estimated that it would be 2023 before the new museum opens but in the meantime there would still be opportunities for the public to view the historic collection.
+These included temporary exhibitions across London, outreach visits and educational talks and lectures and events to commemorate the 150th anniversary celebrations.
+However, as of 2025, the museum remains closed and the collection is currently entirely digital.

 Former address

 The former address of the museum was: